JAY-Z venture capital firm Marcy Venture Partners (MVP) has invested in 24-year-old founder Iddris Sandu in an innovative high-tech incubator that shapes the Metaverse. - ExBulletin

 About Mercy Venture Partners

 Marcy Venture Partners (MVP) was co-founded by Shawn Carter (JAY-Z), Jay Brown and Larry Marcus.
 MVP is passionate about building innovative businesses and mass market brands.
 The company invests in consumers and culture with a focus on positive impacts such as sustainability, inclusiveness, accessibility, empowerment, health and wellness.
 We are headed by an outstanding management team with a clear vision, purpose, and execution excellence.
-We lead or co-invest companies with meaningful brand value, high customer joy driven by great products, demonstrating growth and a clear catalyst for the next level of scale. https://www.marcyvp.com
+We lead or co-invest companies with meaningful brand value, high customer joy driven by great products, growth and clear catalysts for the next level of scale. https: //www.marcyvp.com

 Source space LABS